Aresu/NoteFlow/README.md

 # note_flow

-It is an learning materials for educators and students.
-It combines note taking, exam creation, and diagramming into one platform.
-This makes it a must-have tool for effective teaching and learning.
+It is a learning material that combines note-taking, scheduling, and diagramming into one platform.
+This makes it a must-have tool for effective learning for professionals and students.